 William is related to me by being the brother of my great grandmother Emma Cole.
 Emma was the eldest daughter of William Snr and Elizabeth Hinnells, and was born in Kenninghall.
 By the time William Jnr was born on June 16th 1891, the family was living at Gasthorpe near Thetford and further children Alice, Sarah and Queenie followed.
 William Jnr was baptised on July 10th 1892 at Riddlesworth.
 The youngest, Queenie, was born in 1897 and at which time the family was living at Tasburgh, south of Norwich.
 William Snr was described as a ‘Horseman’ and as was common with farming in those days, men would move to wherever there was work, or if with a growing family, wherever there was the chance of a bigger cottage.

 The census of April 1911 placed the family living at The Green, Salthouse on the north Norfolk coast.
+I can’t quite place the exact cottage which is described in the census as on Holt Road (now Purdy Street) but it’s one of those next door to the Dun Cow pub.
+The picture of Emma above was taken at Salthouse.
 Quite what caused such a shift from Tasburgh is unknown, but the by now 19yr old William Jnr was recorded as working in a stone pit, probably in the pits among the Bronze Age burial mounds on Gallows Hill or thereabouts.
 I can’t imagine digging flint or gravel from the north Norfolk ridge was the most inspiring career for a young man, which perhaps explains the fact that the next we hear of William is in 1915 and he is in Calgary, Alberta, Canada.
 In my first blog about Harry Crook and his brothers, I’ve mused about why farm boys left Norfolk for Canada.
 The Dominions Land Act of 1872 clearly attracted young men with aspirations of striking out on their own, with the promise of 160 acres and a fresh start.
 As with the Crook boys, I’ve no idea what sparked the interest in William.